dholm/FlowUI/README.md

 FlowUI comes with one terminal implementation, *SysTerminal*, which uses sys.stdout.

-*ThemedTerminal* is a decorator for the terminal object which attaches a theme to it while still providing the same interface as a *Terminal*.
+*AnsiTerminal* is a decorator for the terminal object which attaches a theme to it while still providing the same interface as a *Terminal*.